input-output-hk/plutus-use-cases/MetaLamp/lending-pool/README.md

 This will then start up the server on port 8080.

-4. To Run test simulation do:
+4. To run test simulation do:

 ```
 cabal run pab-simulation